Bob Clearmountain: Mediasound and Power Station

 Determined to make a career in recording, Clearmountain visited Mediasound frequently and lobbied the studio for a job.
 He was eventually hired as a gofer in 1972.
 On his first day working at the studio, after making about two deliveries, he realized that studio staff had been looking for him - they had apparently been expecting him to be working on a recording session as an assistant engineer.
 The star-struck new assistant engineer found that his first session was with Duke Ellington.
 Ellington's solo piano session remained unreleased until 2017, when Storyville Records released it as An Intimate Piano Session.
 At Mediasound, Clearmountain engineered albums for Kool & the Gang.
 He also played bass on the Dead Boys' first album, Young, Loud and Snotty (1977), before Jeff Magnum rejoined the group.

 In 1977, Clearmountain was approached by his Mediasound co-worker, Tony Bongiovi, who had decided to build his own recording studio.
 Clearmountain became part of Bongiovi's team that designed and opened Power Station, with Clearmountain becoming the studio's Chief Engineer.
 Clearmountain worked exclusively at the Power Station over the next two or three years, working with artists including The Rezillos, Narada Michael Walden, and others.
 During this time, he recorded several hit albums for the Nile Rodgers/Bernard Edwards project Chic and Sister Sledge's hit album We Are Family, which established his reputation as a mixing engineer.
 Clearmountain soon found himself being sought out specifically as a mixing engineer, with the Rolling Stones requesting Clearmountain to mix their single, "Miss You", and Roxy Music having him remix their single "Dance Away".
+During this time, Clearmountain began mixing on Yamaha NS-10 monitors, which later became a standard studio reference worldwide.
+Although he is often credited with introducing them to professional use, Clearmountain has said the recommendation came from fellow Power Station engineer Bill "Bear" Scheniman, who had used the speakers on a prior session at Motown Studios in Los Angeles.